AgentXLP/coopdx-mods/mods/README.md

 <img width="600" alt="pong" src="https://user-images.githubusercontent.com/44549182/194984707-3d5338db-4afc-4fed-aceb-b60739dc39d9.png">

 This mod adds pong to sm64ex-coop, the first player that joins the game becomes the opponent and the ones after are spectators, this mod is meant to be played in only 2 players and is practically completely custom meaning you're not even technically playing Super Mario 64.

+## Door Bust

+This mod adds busting down doors by slide kicking into them, flying doors can deal damage to other players and normal doors will respawn after 10 seconds.